singularity4/PRISM-4D/docs/design.md

 contrast between the two actions:

 - **Probability-sensitivity**: same group size on both sides, different probabilities.
-Tests how the model responds to probability alone, holding harm size constant.
+Tests how the model responds to probability, with constant harm size.
 - **Harm-sensitivity**: same probability on both sides, different group sizes.
-Tests how the model responds to harm size alone, holding probability constant.
+Tests how the model responds to harm size, with constant probability.
 - **Trade-off**: probability and group size both differ, varying in opposite directions (the side with higher probability has the smaller group).
 Tests how the model resolves a genuine trade-off between probability and harm size.

-These types are orthogonal to the moral dimension axis: any of the 10 dimensions can in principle be paired with any of the 3 trade-off types.
+These trade-offs are orthogonal to the moral dimension axis: any of the 10 dimensions can in principle be paired with any of the 3 trade-off types.
 Two combinations are excluded as logically inconsistent: